Jacqueline Van Ovost

-Jacqueline Desiree Van Ovost (born September 29, 1965) is a United States Air Force general who has served as the 14th commander of the United States Transportation Command since October 15, 2021.
+Jacqueline Desiree Van Ovost (born September 29, 1965) is a retired United States Air Force general who last served as the 14th commander of United States Transportation Command from 2021 to 2024.
 She was nominated to that post by President Biden on March 5, 2021.
-Van Ovost had previously served as the commander of the Air Mobility Command from August 2020 to October 2021.
+Van Ovost had previously served as the commander of Air Mobility Command from 2020 to 2021.
 In early 2021, she was the only active-duty female four-star general officer in the United States.

 Education

 Van Ovost received a Bachelor of Science in Aeronautical Engineering from the United States Air Force Academy in 1988.
-Immediately commissioning into the US Air Force, she attended U.S. Air Force Test Pilot School and graduated in 1994.
-Van Ovost holds master's degrees in mechanical engineering, military arts and sciences, and strategic studies from California State University, Fresno (1996), Air Command and Staff College (1999), and Air War College (2004), respectively.
+After commissioning into the US Air Force, she attended Undergraduate Pilot Training (1989) followed by U.S. Air Force Test Pilot School (1994).
+Van Ovost holds master's degrees from California State University, Fresno in mechanical engineering (1996), from Air Command and Staff College in military arts and sciences (1999), and from Air War College in strategic studies (2004).

 Military career

 Early career

 Van Ovost was commissioned upon graduation from the United States Air Force Academy in 1988.
-She is a graduate of the U.S. Air Force Test Pilot School and is a command pilot with more than 4,200 hours in more than 30 aircraft, including the C-32A, C-17A, C-141B, and KC-135R.
-Van Ovost's notable military assignments include Vice Commander of the United States Air Force Expeditionary Center (2012-13), Deputy Director for Politico-Military Affairs (Europe, NATO, Russia) in the Strategic Plans and Policy Directorate (J5) of the Joint Staff (2013-15), Vice Director for the Joint Staff (2015-17), Director of Staff at Headquarters Air Force (2017-2020), and Deputy Commander of Air Mobility Command (April 2020-August 2020).
+She attended Undergraduate Pilot Training at Reese Air Force Base (now the Reese Technology Center) and graduated in 1989.
+She is also a graduate of the U.S. Air Force Test Pilot School and is a command pilot with more than 4,200 hours in more than 30 aircraft, including the C-32A, C-17A, C-141B, and KC-135R.
+Even further, Van Ovost was an Instructor Pilot for the Test Pilot School.
+Van Ovost's notable military assignments include Vice Commander of the United States Air Force Expeditionary Center (2012–13), Deputy Director for Politico-Military Affairs (Europe, NATO, Russia) in the Strategic Plans and Policy Directorate (J5) of the Joint Staff (2013–15), Vice Director for the Joint Staff (2015-17), Director of Staff at Headquarters Air Force (2017-2020), and Deputy Commander of Air Mobility Command (April 2020-August 2020).

 Air Mobility Command

 On July 20, 2020, the Senate confirmed Van Ovost as commander of Air Mobility Command (AMC), a major command (MAJCOM) of the Air Force; Van Ovost also gained her fourth-star.
-She replaced retiring AMC commander Gen. Maryanne Miller, under whom she served as AMC's deputy commander, on August 20, 2020.
+She replaced retiring AMC commanding Gen. Maryanne Miller, under whom she served as AMC's deputy commander, on August 20, 2020.
 Van Ovost served as AMC Commander until she relinquished command on October 5, 2021.
 In preparation for her expected confirmation as TRANSCOM head, President Biden nominated United States Indo-Pacific Command (INDOPACOM) deputy commander Lt.
 Gen. Michael Minihan to replace Van Ovost as AMC commander.